cwarden45/DTC_Scripts/Psomagen_Viome/README.md

 For **Psomagen** access to the typical report was still an issue on 11/13/2021.
 However, if I used Firefox instead of Google Chrome, I could view my report for my most recent sample.
 I also sent a separate e-mail to request the raw FASTQ files on that day.

+I contacted **BIOHM** regarding getting additional information about my sample on 11/15/2021, and they kindly provided an Excel file with some additional information on 11/17/2021.

 ## Other Notes

 **1)** There is no liquid in the Psomagen stool collection tubes, so I don't believe there is anything to stop or reduce bacterial growth post-collection.